Sati (practice): Prevalence

-Records of sati exist across the subcontinent.
-However, there seems to have been major differences historically, in different regions, and among communities.
-Furthermore, no reliable figures exist for the numbers who have died by sati, in general.

 Numbers

+Pre-colonial period

+Records of sati exist throughout many times periods and regions of the subcontinent.
+However, there seems to have been major differences in different regions, and among communities.
+No reliable figures exist for the numbers who have died by sati in general.
+According to Yang, the "pre-1815" data is "scanty" and "fraught with problems".

+Colonial period

 An 1829 report by a Christian missionary organisation includes among other things, statistics on sati.
-It begins with a declaration that "the object of all missions to the heathen is to substitute for these systems the Gospel of Christ", thereafter lists sati for each year over the period 1815–1824 which totals 5,369, followed by a statement that a total of 5,997 instances of women were burned or buried alive in the Bengal presidency over the 10-year period, i.e., average 600 per year.
-In the same report, it states that the Madras and Bombay presidencies totalled 635 instances of sati over the same ten-year period.
-The 1829 missionary report does not provide its sources and acknowledges that "no correct idea can be formed of the number of murders occasioned by suttees", then states some of the statistics is based on "conjectures".
+It begins with a declaration that "the object of all missions to the heathen is to substitute for these systems the Gospel of Christ", thereafter lists sati for each year over the period 1815–1824, which totals 5,369, followed by a statement that a total of 5,997 instances of women were burned or buried alive in the Bengal Presidency over a 10-year period, i.e., average 600 per year.
+In the same report, it states that the Madras and Bombay presidencies totaled 635 instances of sati over the same ten-year period.
+The 1829 missionary report does not provide its sources and acknowledges that "no correct idea can be formed of the number of murders occasioned by suttees", then states that some of the statistics are based on "conjectures".
 According to Yang, these "numbers are fraught with problems".

-William Bentinck, in an 1829 report, stated without specifying the year or period, that "of the 463 satis occurring in the whole of the Presidency of Fort William, 420 took place in Bengal, Behar, and Orissa, or what is termed the Lower Provinces, and of these latter 287 in the Calcutta Division alone".
+William Bentinck, in an 1829 report, without specifying the year or period, stated that "of the 463 satis occurring in the whole of the Presidency of Fort William, 420 took place in Bengal, Behar, and Orissa, or what is termed the Lower Provinces, and of these latter 287 in the Calcutta Division alone".
 For the Upper Provinces, Bentinck added, "in these Provinces the satis amount to forty three only upon a population of nearly twenty millions", i.e., average one sati per 465,000.

 Social composition and age distribution

-Anand Yang, speaking of the early nineteenth century, says that contrary to conventional wisdom, sati was not, in general, confined to being an upper class phenomenon, but spread through the classes/castes.
-In the 575 reported cases from 1823, for example, 41 percent were Brahmins, some 6 percent were Kshatriyas, whereas 2 percent were Vaishiyas, and 51 percent Sudras.
-In Banaras, though, in the 1815–1828 British records, the upper castes were only for two years represented with less than 70% of the total; in 1821, all sati were from the upper castes there.
+Anand Yang, speaking of the early nineteenth century, says that contrary to conventional wisdom, sati was not, in general, an upper class phenomenon, but spread through the classes/castes.
+In the 575 reported cases from 1823, for example, 41 percent were Brahmins, 6 percent were Kshatriyas, 2 percent were Vaishiyas, and 51 percent were Shudras.
+In Banaras, in the 1815–1828 British records, the upper castes were only represented for 2 years—less than 70% of the total; whereas in 1821, all sati were from the upper castes there.

 Yang notes that many studies seem to emphasise the young age of the widows who committed sati.
-However, by study of the British figures from 1815 to 1828, Yang states the overwhelming majority were ageing women: The statistics from 1825 to 1826 about two thirds were above the age of 40 when committing sati.
+By studying the British figures from 1815 to 1828, Yang states that the overwhelming majority were ageing women; statistics from 1825 to 1826 show that about two thirds were above the age of 40 when committing sati.